Device aggregation

 Multi-device-setups require that all the devices involved are running from the same clock source.
 You can achieve this by daisy-chaining devices via S/PDIF etc. On-board devices usually share a common clock source.

-USB devices come in three flavors in this regard:
+USB 1 audio devices come in three flavors:

 1. Synchronous